Wycliffe Hall Study Week 2026

 ‘Freedom’ is widely regarded as a central human aspiration, but how are we to understand what freedom is from a Christian perspective, and what are the implications of that for our life and witness?
 ‘Thinking about Freedom’ provides an opportunity to engage with this vital issue through the different academic disciplines of the Wycliffe teaching staff.

 This unique insight into life at the Hall includes lectures, discussion panels, book presentations, fellowship groups, meals in our dining hall and time to explore Oxford.
 Now in term-time, you will be living among our students for a true taster of college life.
 It is open to prospective students, alumni, clergy, the wider church, and anyone interested in joining the Wycliffe community.
-Register to join us today!
+Applications are now open!

 Thinking about freedom poster